 When a student is enrolled at THINK Global School, we send the family information about what he/she may and may not bring to school, as well as weight limits.
 In the interest of maximizing our flexibility and minimizing our footprint, we encourage all of the students, teachers, and staff who travel with us to pack lightly.

 Sample packing list for Chiang Mai:

 We provide nutritious food to our students so they can perform their best in the classroom.
 Dining with teachers and classmates creates the convivial social atmosphere of a home away from home.
 We also believe cuisine is an integral part of learning and understanding a culture.
 Students are exposed to a variety of food experiences during their time in each city, and periodically take cooking lessons that give them a chance to experiment hands-on with local ingredients and flavors.
-Special dietary needs should be discussed with school staff prior to enrolling at TGS.
+Special dietary needs should be discussed with school staff prior to enrolling at THINK Global School.